S0ULMutlittol/Lua-Scripts/Readme.md

 --using _G.
 _G.c = true;

-while _G..c = true do -- you can use this to loop an function (you can stop it by changing _G.c to false! print("true") wait() end
+while _G.c = true do -- you can use this to loop an function (you can stop it by changing _G.c to false! print("true") wait() end